Epigenome5mC/Final-Project/README.md

 qcReport(RGset, sampNames = pd$Sample_Name, sampGroups = pd$Well_Position, pdf = "qcReport.pdf")
 ```

-#### In the event that you want this data separetaly, I have provided the code for each part:
+#### In the event that you want this data separately, I have provided the code for each part:

 ##### Beta density plots
 ```